The Seven Skills

 Trigger: New project, no CLAUDE.md exists, “assemble”

 What you get: A project that starts with expertise instead of trial and error.
+Your team is active from the first message.
+Need vanilla Claude? /team off.
+Want the team back? /team on.

 Example: “Building a CLI tool for database migrations.
 Go, targets Postgres and MySQL.” → GIGO proposes The Migration Architect (Andrew Kane + Sandi Metz), The CLI Designer (Steve Francia + Rob Pike), The Test Strategist (Mitchell Hashimoto).